chetnashah/webconcepts/TypeScript.md

 2. `exclude`: compile everything except what is present in exclude value.

 **Note** - when compiling a single file specified at sh/cmd e.g. `tsc app.ts` instead of `tsc`, the tsconfig.json does not come into picture, you have to use command line flags to achieve a similar effect.

+### Integration with webpack

+1. `at-loader`: also known as Awesome typescript loader (a compile time dep.)
+2. `ts-loader`: Default typescript loader.

+`source-map-loader` is also needed.

 ### What are typescript definition files ?